 A state-of-the-art, lined Subtitle D landfill, the Athens-Clarke County Landfill comprises about 400 acres.
-The current area (know as Area 7) has approximately 6 months left of remaining capacity.
-Phase 5 is currently under construction.
+The current area, Phase 5, is referred to as "Area 51."

 Approximately 300 tons of material are disposed in the landfill per day (as of January 2016).
 In August 1992, the county entered into a landfill agreement with neighboring Oglethorpe County.
 This allowed for expansion into Oglethorpe County on approximately 40 acres of property owned by Athens-Clarke County.
-This agreement also required that all construction and demolition waste be diverted to the Oglethorpe County C & D landfill (located on Highway 78).

-All garbage must be covered by a tarp and secured.
+Regulations All garbage must be covered by a tarp and secured.
 Transporting unsecured loads is illegal!
 OCGA 40-6-254 states that no person shall operate any motor vehicle with a load on or in such vehicle unless the load is adequately secured to prevent the dropping or shifting of the load onto the roadway.
 Any person who operates a vehicle in violation of this code section shall be guilty of a misdemeanor.